 Time: 25 mins.

 Many locals and visitors have climbed Muckish and some take part in a seven sisters challenge climbing all the mountains in 24 hours.
 The mountain can be climbed from a path off the R256 or by joining the old miners path.
 Most people ascend and descend the same path, but it can be tricky due to the uneven surface and it can take around 2.5 hours.
-Foggy can descend quickly over the mountain so check the weather forecast for clear skies before starting your climb.
+Fog can descend quickly over the mountain so check the weather forecast for clear skies before starting your climb.
 READ MORE about Muckish.
 It is suitable for families but the surface is uneven and care must be taken.

 Burtonport Railway Trail

 You can join the Burtonport railway trail at Muckish Mountain.
 The trail is a flat trail which takes you to Falcarragh.
 This historical path follows the old railway line long since gone.
 It passes along Lough Achair in Kildarragh and is general flat with some slopes and descents.
 It is suitable for all the family.
+This walk and trail in Creeslough is of historical significance as it follows the old Burtonport Railway line now long gone.

 Time: 2 hours.

+Explore the townlands of Creeslough and take a countryside walk along to Roosky lake.
 Starting from the Roosky road walk up through Ballyboes, Roosky and Craig.
 This is largely uphill with two steep hills.
 Once at the top of Craig there is a great view over the Lough Natooey out towards Ard Estuary.
 On the descent from Craig there is a pathway off the road to the lake, where you can get a picture perfect view of the lake and Muckish mountain.

 Staying on the road walking down hill towards Ballyboes and Roscad you will join the N56.
 Walking along the main road you will then pass Lough Natooey on the left.
 Then there is a final assent back up to the Roosky road.